 This will put -$10 on the customer account (which means you owe them $10)

-- Open the new Sales Order and click Invoice.
+- Open the new sales order with the $15 item and click Invoice.

-This will put $15 on the customer account, giving a balance of $5 owed to you.
+This will put $15 on the customer account, leaving a balance of $5 owed to you.

-- Open the Sales Order and take $5 payment.
+- Open the sales order and take the remaining $5 payment.